Henry W. “Jay” Winship - Chair

-- The Committee shall review with the independent auditor any matters required to be communicated to the Committee by the independent auditors under generally accepted auditing standards, applicable law or listing standards, including: (a) all critical accounting policies and practices to be used by the Company in preparing its financial statements, including any significant changes in the Company’s selection or application of accounting principles, (b) all alternative treatments of financial information that have been discussed with management, ramifications of the use of these alternative disclosures and treatments, and the treatment preferred by the independent auditor, and (c) other material communications between the independent auditor and management, such as any management letter or schedule of unadjusted differences.
+- The Committee shall review with the independent auditor any matters required to be communicated to the Committee by the independent auditors under generally accepted auditing standards, applicable law or listing standards, including: (a) all critical accounting policies and practices to be used by the Company in preparing its financial statements, including any significant changes in the Company’s selection or application of accounting principles, (b) all alternative treatments of financial information within generally accepted accounting principles related to material items that have been discussed with management, ramifications of the use of these alternative disclosures and treatments, and the treatment preferred by the independent auditor, and (c) other material written communications between the independent auditor and management, such as any management letter or schedule of unadjusted differences.
 In addition, the Committee shall review with the independent auditor any audit problems or difficulties and management’s response.

 - The Committee shall review with management, and any outside professionals as the Committee considers appropriate, management’s assessment of the effectiveness of the Company’s disclosure controls and procedures.